paulinenanzala19/Delani_Studios/README.md

  - INPUT: "User's name and email Entered"
  - INPUT: "User's message Entered"
- - OUTPUT: "Displays User's  Name with a message attached Displays an Error Message if Date Input and gender are Left Blank
+ - OUTPUT: "Displays User's  Name with a message attached Displays an Error Message if any input is left blank
  - INPUT: ""
  - OUTPUT: "Displays please fill the fields Message" Clears Form and Reset the Message on refreshing the page